-With its roots dating back to the Anglican Church cemetery that started in 1893, Kelowna Memorial Park Cemetery now pays tribute to the many different ethnic communities whose pioneer spirit built our city.
+With its roots dating back to the Anglican Church cemetery that started in 1893, Kelowna Memorial Park Cemetery (KMPC) now pays tribute to the many different ethnic communities whose pioneer spirit built our city.
 Choosing a space at the municipal cemetery ensures your family and friends will always have a place to visit you.
 The first step in joining our community starts here.

 Behind the engraved shutters, the niches are made from solid aluminum.
 The construction of the Legacy Gardens niches will ensure a serene and secure final resting place.

-Each urn is placed in a liner to ensure the integrity of the burial while the grassed lots allow for a flat memorial marker that is placed flush with the ground.
+Each urn is placed in a liner to ensure the integrity of the burial, while the grassed lots allow for a flat memorial marker that is placed flush with the ground.
 Check with our office to find out the location of the currently available lots.

 While taking a stroll through the garden at our Promontory Green, ashes can be scattered amongst the trees and flowers.
 On each side of the garden, there is a memorial wall that provides an additional option to have a bronze plaque mounted after the scattering.
 The choice is yours.